im-sandbox-phanirb/Javascript-copilot/demos/Command-Execution-WebApp-NodeJS/README.md

 Make sure that you met all prerequisites are met :)

+Open the demos/Command-Execution-WebApp-NodeJS folder.

+All required to be made to calculator.js & index.html in demos/Command-Execution-WebApp-NodeJS folder only

+Change the folder to
 ### Step 2: Open Visual Studio Code with GitHub Copilot Chat

 Open Visual Studio Code and also your GitHub Copilot Chat.
 You can open GitHub Copilot Chat by clicking on the GitHub Copilot Chat icon on the left side of VS Code.
 If you do not see the icon, you can open it by clicking on the `View` menu, then `Command Palette...`, then type `GitHub Copilot Chat` and select it.